 Adding a new data center is accomplished during the appliance bootstrap process; refer to the installation instructions for more details.

 Service Provider Appliance

-Provides two types of access to the system: via the Service Center web based UI; as a transit point for enabling ssh access to all the management appliances in the data center.
-The Service Provider Appliance is the first appliance installed in a data center and provides the foundation to install the remainder of the Horizon DaaS application.
+Provides two types of access to the system: through the Service Center web-based UI; as a transit point for enabling ssh access to all the management appliances in the data center.
+The service provider appliance is the first appliance installed in a data center and provides the foundation to install the remainder of the application.

 Resource Manager Appliance

 Provides the tenant with both end user and administrative access to their virtual desktops.
-End users access and manage their individual virtual desktops via the Desktop Portal.
-Administrators create and manage their virtual desktops via the Enterprise Center.
-The Tenant Appliance includes the Desktop Manager, a per-tenant resource that manages each tenants virtualization resources and communicates with a tenant's hosts (hypervisors).
+End users access and manage their individual virtual desktops using the Horizon Client.
+Administrators create and manage their virtual desktops using the Administration Console.
+The tenant appliance includes the desktop manager, a per-tenant resource that manages each tenant's virtualization resources and communicates with a tenant's hosts (hypervisors).
 You associate the desktop manager with a resource manager and one or more host managers.

-A physical machine that runs a hypervisor and hosts multiple DaaS management appliances.
+A physical machine that runs a hypervisor and hosts multiple management appliances.

 Virtual Desktop Host